hosuaa/tech258_cloud/azure_linux/intro_to_azure/monitoring.md

 - We need to set up policies - "custom auto scale"
   - Parameters - when will it scale?
   - E.g. if average CPU usage goes above 75%, it is time to create new VMs.
-  - Also need to specify the minimum and maximum number of VMs and default (min - 2 VMS normally, max - 3 when under load, default - 2)
+  - Also need to specify the minimum and maximum number of VMs and default (min - 2 VMS normally, max - 3 when under load, default/initial - 2)
 - The VMs as a whole would then go in the virtual network in the corresponding subnet e.g. app ones would go in public, db in private.
   - Each VM would go into a different availability zone (zone1, zone2...)

 ![alt text](monitoring_images/vmscaleset.jpg)

 This ensures high availability and scalability (HA+SC)
-- **High availability** - if one zone goes down, we use another zones VM
+- **High availability** - if one zone goes down, we use another zones VM and we have a minimum of 2 so if one goes down another is always running
 - **Scalability** - there is a minimum of 2 VMs and under load we can open more VMs (e.g. 3)

 ### Load balancer